15 Color Scheme Generators To Use in 2020

 3. ColorHunt

-Color Hunt is an online color scheme generator that derives its palettes from designers and colour experts.
-You can quickly run through a wide range of colour palettes made especially by web-designers and made accessible for everyone to use for free.
-You can easily pick a colour palette and start designing your website.
-They also provide an option to craft your selection of colours, but that might take time as well as expertise.
+Color Hunt is an online color scheme generator that derives its palettes from designers and color experts.
+You can quickly run through a wide range of color palettes made especially by web-designers and made accessible for everyone to use for free.
+You can easily pick a color palette and start designing your website.
+They also provide an option to craft your selection of colors, but that might take time as well as expertise.

 But you can always begin with the four main key-points mentioned above as your starting anchors.